NoiSek/Aether/README.md

 - Create an image in your home directory named `.face`.
 - Append `Icon=/path/to/your/avatar.png` to the bottom of the file at `/var/lib/AccountsService/users/<youraccountname>`

+### **Using Your Own Wallpapers**

+#### Method One:
+Add and delete wallpapers within the `src/img/wallpapers/` directory as you see fit.
+By default, you will find this folder at the absolute path: `/usr/share/lightdm-webkit/themes/lightdm-webkit-theme-aether/src/img/wallpapers/`.

+#### Method Two:
+Edit the `background_images` value under `branding` within your lightdm-webkit config file located at `/etc/lightdm/lightdm-webkit2-greeter.conf`.
+*Note: This ignores the default value of /usr/share/backgrounds, as this is always set and would prevent the default wallpapers from working.
+To use wallpapers from within that directory, create a subdirectory at /usr/share/backgrounds/aether (or any other folder name) and change your config value accordingly.*

 ## Troubleshooting

 ### My login screen hasn't changed!